dariemcarlosdev/BlazorTicketmasterApp/README.md

 1. **Configure GitHub Actions for CI**:
    - Ensure you have a `.github/workflows` directory in your repository.
    - Add a workflow YAML file (`master_blazorticketmasterapp.yml`) to define the CI process.
+   - The GitHub Actions workflow has been updated to include unit tests as part of the CI pipeline.

+	name: Run Unit Tests
+    run: dotnet test BlazorTicketMasterApp.UnitTests/BlazorTicketMasterApp.UnitTests.csproj --verbosity normal

+	This ensures that every push and pull request to the `Master` branch will trigger the CI pipeline, which includes building the project and running the unit tests.

+### Continuous Deployment (CD)

 2. **Configure Azure App Service Deployment Center**:
    - An Azure App Service is required to deploy the application.This was done manually in the Azure Portal.